GetSomeRest/tutorial-aspnet-view.and.data.api/readme.md

 ##Setup/Usage Instructions

-This repository includes two projects, FirstViewerWebApp is the completed sample, you can set it up using the following steps:
+This repository includes two projects: FirstViewerWebApp and "FirstViewerWebApp - lab".

+FirstViewerWebApp is the completed sample.
+You can set it up using the following steps:

 * Use your credentials from http://developer.autodesk.com
 * Open FirstViewerWebApp.sln in the FirstViewerWebApp folder